Lemon Basil Greek Orzo Salad

 Lemon Basil Greek Orzo Salad — EASY, ready in 25 minutes, and lemon and basil give it such a FRESH taste!!
 Feeds a crowd, great for parties, picnics, and potlucks!
 Or perfect for meal prep weekday lunches and HEALTHY dinners!!

-Lemon Basil Greek Orzo Chickpea Salad
+Greek Orzo Salad with Feta

 This version is vegetarian, and would be vegan if you kept the feta cheese out or used a vegan cheese.
 You’ll never miss the meat (or chicken) in this salad because there are so many awesome layers of flavors and textures.

-The orzo is perfectly al dente, there are lightly caramelized onions, sautéed zucchini, sweet cherry tomatoes, crunchy cucumbers, fresh spinach, garbanzo beans for protein, and the lemon-basil combo is right up our alley.
+The orzo is perfectly al dente, plus there are lightly caramelized onions, sautéed zucchini, sweet cherry tomatoes, crunchy cucumbers, fresh spinach, garbanzo beans for protein, and the lemon-basil combo is right up our alley.

 Between lemon juice, lemon zest, basil, Italian seasoning, oregano, garlic, and onions, I’m telling you the flavor factor in this dish is at a Level Ten.

-The feta cheese is so well-suited for this recipe.
+The feta cheese is so well-suited for this Greek orzo recipe.
 It pairs excellently with the lemon notes in this dish and even if you’re not the biggest feta fan because it can be strong and sharp, I wouldn’t omit it unless you’re trying to keep this vegan.
 It really makes the finished dish taste even better.

-How To Make Greek Orzo Salad With Vegetables
+How to Make Greek Orzo Salad

 To a very large bowl, add the cooked and drained orzo, onion mixture, along with fresh spinach, cucumber, tomatoes, lemon zest, lemon juice, and basil.